 Northeast Iowa Community College administers three Federal Direct Student Loans.
-Students must first complete the Free Application for Federal Student Aid (FAFSA) and receive notification from NICC that a student loan (or loans) has been awarded and offered.
+Students must first complete the Free Application for Federal Student Aid (FAFSA) and receive notification from the College that a student loan (or loans) has been awarded and offered.
 The three types of loans include:

 - Federal Direct Subsidized Loan: Low-interest educational loan offered by the federal government awarded on the basis of need.
 The federal government pays the interest while the student is enrolled at least half-time.

 - Federal Direct Unsubsidized Loan: Low-interest educational loan offered by the federal government not awarded on the basis of need.
 The student is responsible for all interest, which occurs during any enrollment, grace, deferment or forbearance period.
-You can choose to pay the interest or allow it to accumulate.
-If you allow it to accumulate, it will be capitalized meaning it will be added to the principal amount of your loan and will increase the amount you have to repay.
+Students can choose to pay the interest or allow it to accumulate.
+If it accumulates, it will be capitalized and added to the principal amount of the loan increasing the repayment amount.